New Hampshire historical markers: Markers

+Organizers have advised, via the state's website, "As of January, 2025, the Historical Highway Marker program is currently focused on the rehabilitation and repair of existing markers and is not currently accepting new marker proposals."

 Marker status

-A roster of markers, which is periodically published by the state, lists the status of each marker.
+The state periodically publishes a roster of markers which lists the status of each one.
 The vast majority of markers are "Installed", while a few may be "Out for Repair".
-Several markers have been "Retired", which appears to indicate permanent removal.
+Several markers have been "Retired", which indicates permanent removal.
 A New Hampshire Historical Highway Marker Advisory Committee has existed since the summer of 2020, "created and convened to complete a systematic review of existing markers for lack of historical context among other problems."

+Retired markers

+In 2023, the state published and revised criteria whereby markers may be retired: